Activities for Kids

 Remember, it is always wise to check with the Ontario Ministry of Natural Resources or your tourist operator regarding licensing requirements before wetting a line.

 As a guest of Pine Vista, you will have access to one of Canada’s best, new private golf courses.
 Wildfire is masterfully designed for all skill levels by Thomas McBroom.

 Pine Vista is also ideally suited for your next Golf Tournament or Business Retreat.
 Or you may wish to attend the Wildfire Golf Academy to improve your game.
 Information on the course and Academy can be found atwww.golfwildfire.com.

 Our staff would be pleased to customize a package for you taking into consideration the number of persons and number of rounds you wish to play.
 Massage therapy treatments (seasonal) may also be incorporated into your package at time of booking.

 For more information, please call 1-800-634-2848 or email firstname.lastname@example.org.

 At Pine Vista, whatever the season, the surrounding flora is always breathtaking.

 You can tour over 150 acres of wood and walking trails adjacent to the resort property.
-Take in the abundance of birds, animals and wildflowers on our eight kilometres of marked nature trails.
+Take in the abundance of birds, animals and wildflowers on our five kilometres of marked nature trails.